-The best features of your new fitness smartwatch
+From Apple Watch, Garmin, and Coros, here’s the best features of your new fitness tracking gadget.

 With so many people making health-related New Year’s resolutions, a great gift this Christmas is a new fitness tracker.
 Such smartwatches are definitely popular as recent research from Deloitte’s Digital Consumer Trends Report shows that 19.2m health tracking devices were bought by UK consumers in the year to July 2021 (such a figure is more than double the number the previous year!), but what exactly do they do?

 New smartwatches are designed to be worn all day and every day to incorporate wellbeing and fitness motivation into your daily routine.
 The smartwatches of today have surpassed simply telling the time and day of the week, now they monitor cycles of your sleep (including light, deep and REM sleep), track activities and some even provide ‘Fall Detection’ which detects if you’ve fallen and notifies your emergency contacts.
 They also can act like your phone, allowing you to respond to messages and receive notifications.